 Menu

 Quality early learning opportunities prepare students to enter kindergarten at age 5 socially, emotionally and academically prepared for success.
-KSDE administers several programs that provide funding to support preschool for Kansas students: the Preschool-Aged At-Risk program, the Kansas Preschool Pilot grant, and Early Childhood Special Education (Section 619 of Part B of the Individuals with Disabilities Act).
+KSDE administers several programs that provide funding to support preschool for Kansas students: the Preschool-Aged At-Risk program, the Kansas Preschool Pilot grant, and Early Childhood Special Education (Section 619 of Part B of the Individuals with Disabilities Education Act (IDEA)).
 While these programs each have unique requirements, KSDE encourages local districts to offer services that support the needs of each student in combined classrooms supported by multiple funding sources.

 See our KSDE Preschool Frequently Asked Questions (PDF) for support with the Preschool-Aged At-Risk and Kansas Preschool Pilot Programs.
 FAQ’s are updated regularly.